Trevorrr999/ECE550/simple_processor/README1.md

  ><br>This module uses a 2-bit counter to keep track of cycles and toggles the output clock when the counter reaches 3.
 The reset functionality allows **clk_out** and the counter to be reset to a known state, making it useful in designs requiring synchronized reset behavior.<br><br>

- * processor: A module that generates control signals by decoding instructions to identify different operation types (such as R-type instructions, immediate addition, load, and store).
+ * __processor__:  A module that generates control signals by decoding instructions to identify different operation types (such as R-type instructions, immediate addition, load, and store).

 | **Parameters**       | **Type** | **Detail**                                   |
 |----------------------|----------|-----------------------------------------------|